 Costs of Application and Implementation

-The application fee is $5,000 plus $1.00 per kilowatt (kW).
+The application fee is dependent upon the project’s gross nameplate capacity.
 The application fee is nonrefundable, except for the situations described above.

 Performance Assurance costs are incurred at several places in the process, including $15 per kW when the contract is issued and $25 per kW on receipt of the Notice to Proceed.
 The Performance Assurance changes once a project has been approved to begin operation; see below for specific amounts.